-Welling Clinic offers specially formulated Homeopathy treatment for Muscular Dystrophy.
+Treatment of Muscular Dystrophy at Welling Clinic includes our specially formulated Homeopathy medicines of Muscular Dystrophy.
 The treatment protocol has been developed after an exhaustive in-house research in the last 12 years.
 You too can be benefitted by our expertise in the treatment of Muscular Dystrophy.

 - 1 What is Muscular Dystrophy?